MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/overview.md

 If you are using multiple *Build Quality Checks* tasks within the same build, you may use the **Run Title** parameter to specify a title that is associated with a specific instance of the task.
 This will help distinguishing between the task results in the summary section.
 The run title is added to the subsection header in the summary in the format <Build Job Name> - <Run Title>.

+#### Advanced
+- **Disable NodeJS certificate check:** Check this option, if your Team Foundation Server is using a self-signed or corporate SSL certificate.
+The option disables the certificate chain validation of NodeJS.
+Please read [here](https://github.com/almtcger/VstsExtensions/blob/master/BuildQualityChecks/en-US/NodeJSAndCertificates.md) for details.

 ### Common Usage Scenarios